 Figure 11 - New development along 4th Street.
-NW Right - 1319 4th St. NW

-The MR Area is large in size with countless properties that could become catalytic redevelopment sites.
-Many properties in their current state, or through future events; such as the acquisition and assemblage of land parcels, the removal of buildings from sites, zoning changes, or any number of other events, could create a location where targeted investment and redevelopment should be focused.
+NW Right - 1319 4th St. NW the acquisition and assemblage of land parcels, the removal of buildings from sites, zoning changes, or any number of other events, could create a location where targeted investment and redevelopment should be focused.
 Potential catalytic sites should be viewed as properties where the redevelopment and addition of either new commercial or residential uses, or some combination thereof, would provide an improvement to the area from its current state with the potential to encourage additional economic investment.
-The designation of Metropolitan

-Redevelopment areas makes certain incentive tools available to those developing projects in the area, including the issuance of metropolitan redevelopment bonds that can provided some property tax abatement, the waiver of impact fees, the creation of public-private partnerships for development projects and on occasion, direct capital investment in projects.
+The designation of Metropolitan Redevelopment areas makes certain incentive tools available to those developing projects in the area, including the issuance of metropolitan redevelopment bonds that can provided some property tax abatement, the waiver of impact fees, the creation of public-private partnerships for development projects and on occasion, direct capital investment in projects.